hungngit2/jira-issue-helper/README.md

 # Jira Issue Transition and Environment Info Action

-This GitHub Action fetches Jira ticket release information and updates the environment table in the ticket.
+This GitHub Action fetches Jira ticket release information and outputs the environment table as structured JSON.
 It can also transition Jira issues to a specific status based on the issue type.

 ## Features
-- Fetch Jira issue information, including dynamic environment table columns.
+- Fetch Jira issue information, including all environment table columns dynamically.
 - Transition Jira issues to a configured status.
 - Outputs structured environment data for further automation.